Stuycs-K/lab11-stuyrim-3-huangh-gulkov/README.md

 - Her special attack is getting her Starbucks/Pumpkin Spice Latte taken away, and she releases her fury on a random enemy (10 DMG).
 She must possesses a Starbuck drink in order for her to use this attack.
 - She supports others by spraying perfume on herself, increasing the probability of herself getting attacked by enemies.
 - She supports herself by buying herself a Starbucks drink.
 She can have at max 2 Starbucks.

+### Boss: The Lady
+- Starts with 50 HP.
+- They attacks by whacking enemies with a ladle.
+(5 (+5) DMG)
+- Her special attack is morphing into Mr. Moran and yell at kids.
+She also gains an extra-5-DMG buff, lasting one round.
+This move is automatically triggered when her wage reaches 0.
+(10 (+5) DMG).
+- She doesn't support others because she's a boss.
+- She supports herself by restoring 10 HP to herself.